Presentation of Results

 Why we are doing this?

-The idea of the presentations is to show to your colleagues on what topic you have worked on, how you approached it, and what outcome you have achieved.
+The idea of the presentations is to show to your colleagues what topic you have worked on, how you approached it, and what outcome you have achieved.
 Usually, in other courses, you just hand in a submission, receive points for it and all the effort you have put into the project goes somehow unnoticed.
 At the beginning of this course, you have chosen an individual project that sounded appealing.
 Upon request, I happily provided you with hints, tricks, feedback on all the topics.
 However, for most projects there was not just one way to approach and solve them.
 You were expected to bring in your own ideas, manage the time you can dedicate to the project among other duties, and to still deliver qualitative results.
 To shed more light on your individual contribution and your achievements, this is the platform to proudly present them to a wider audience.
-In past years, really cool results have been elaborated on the basis of just some tiny abstracts that I have planted as “seeds” and I am looking forward to seeing similar outcomes on 10.06.2022.
+In past years, really cool results have been elaborated on the basis of just some tiny abstracts that I have planted as “seeds” and I am looking forward to seeing similar outcomes this year.

 How are we doing this?